 To connect with C.L. and follow her blog and podcasts, check out: GardenLady.com

 Well that’s a wrap on a few of the 2021 GardenComm Gold Award Winners.
-You can see a complete listing, plus all the Silver medal winners at GardenComm.com and congratulations to everyone who generated an entry for GardenComm in 2021!
+You can see a complete listing, plus all the Silver medal winners at GardenComm.org and congratulations to everyone who generated an entry for GardenComm in 2021!
 The community is the rich resource that it is because of all the contributors and members.

 If you would like more information about joining GardenComm, please email me at Toni@ToniGattone.com.